jpower432/client/docs/design/collections.md

 ## Assumptions
 - A collection is a node of nodes.
-It can be cyclic, but directed.
-Basically a chunk of data that represent one to many files.
+This would be a directed graph with cycle detection.
-- A collection represents one OCI artifact that can contain one to many descriptors that reference eachother.
+- A collection represents one OCI artifact that can contain one to many descriptors that reference each other.
-- A collection must be rooted meaning it must contain a URO.
-- Collections are build with the builder.
+- Collections are built with the builder.
 They may have a "next" annotation is symbolize a connection to another collection or node.
-- All attributes from child nodes are aggregated to parent nodes to allow for greedy BFS.
+- All attributes from child nodes are aggregated to parent nodes to allow for greedy BFS searching.